 TVCC disciplinary action in cases of domestic violence, dating violence, sexual assault or stalking shall be prompt and fair, with an impartial investigation and resolution.
-To file a disciplinary complaint, contact the Student Conduct Officer (541-881-5792).
-The Student Conduct Officer then shares the report with the Associate Vice President of Student Services and takes into account the severity of the incident, and any related circumstances and facts.
+To file a disciplinary complaint, contact the Title IX Coordinator (541-881-5825).
+The Title IX Coordinator then shares the report with the Title IX Deputy Coordinator and takes into account the severity of the incident, and any related circumstances and facts.
 The victim's safety is of the highest priority when conducting a hearing and making decisions about sanctions and protective measures.
-Hearings shall be conducted by the Student Conduct Officer and AVP of Student Services who receive annual training on issues related to these crimes, how to conduct an investigation, and how to conduct a hearing process that protects the safety of victims and promotes accountability.
-The standard of evidence used during conduct proceedings will be a reasonable preponderance of evidence gathered during the investigation of an incident; preponderance meaning "more likely than not."
+Hearings shall be conducted by the Title IX Coordinators who receive annual training on issues related to these crimes, how to conduct an investigation, and how to conduct a hearing process that protects the safety of victims and promotes accountability.
+The standard of evidence used during conduct proceedings will be a reasonable preponderance of evidence gathered during the investigation of an incident; preponderance meaning "more likely than not".
 This determination does not require a standard beyond a reasonable doubt and the technical rules of evidence applicable to civil and criminal procedures shall not apply.

 In cases of alleged offenses, both accuser and accused are entitled to have others present during a conduct proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
 TVCC has restrictions regarding the extent to which advisors may participate in proceedings which are applied equally to both parties.
 Both accuser and accused will be simultaneously informed in writing of the outcome of any campus conduct hearing brought alleging any of the above offenses.
 If the alleged victim is deceased as a result of the crime or offense, TVCC will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.
 Appeal rights are outlined in the Student Rights, Freedoms and Responsibilities Policy.
-In the event the accused or the victim wants to appeal the results of a disciplinary proceeding, they may contact the Director of Student Programs (541-881-5781) or their designee.
+In the event the accused or the victim wants to appeal the results of a disciplinary proceeding, they may contact the Director of Student Life or their designee.
 The campus CARE Team will waive sanctions for violations of the Student Code of Conduct to reduce barriers for the reporting of Sex Offenses, Domestic Violence, Dating Violence & Stalking.
 Any change to the results that occur prior to the finalization of results of a hearing, shall also be communicated simultaneously to both accuser and accused.